mars-project/mars/docs/source/gpu.rst

 Mars on GPU
 ===========

-Mars can run on NVIDIA GPUs, but for different modules, some requirements are necessary.
+Mars can run on NVIDIA GPUs.
+However, extra requirements are necessary for different modules.

 Installation
 ~~~~~~~~~~~~

-For Mars tensor, CuPy is required, assume your CUDA driver is 10.1, install cupy via:
+For Mars tensors, CuPy is required.
+Assuming that your CUDA driver is 10.1, install cupy via:

 .. code-block:: bash